akanksha260991/slate/source/includes/espresso_api.md

 ```

 We automatically delete your uploaded test-suites after 30 days from the day of upload.
-You can also use our REST API to explicitly delete a test-suite before this 30 day time period.
+However, you can also use our REST API to explicitly delete a test-suite before this 30 day time period.
 The test-suite can be deleted using the test-suite's `test_url`.

 <br>